rcg4u/wp-windy/README.md

 - Embed a Windy map using a simple iframe.
 - Configure the map's latitude and longitude to display specific locations.
 - Choose between Celsius and Fahrenheit for temperature units.

-- Select radar type: Temperature, Rain, Wind, or Clouds.
+- Select radar type: Temperature, Rain, Wind, Clouds, Pressure, Waves, Snow Depth, Satellite, Radar, Humidity, Dew Point, Visibility, or Thunderstorms.
 - **NEW:** Use a shortcode to embed the map on any page or post.
 - **NEW:** Improved settings page with geolocation support and shortcode display option.